getditto/swift-count-fetch/README.md

 This demo assumes greater than zero documents exist in the collection at app launch, otherwise the placeholder "Syncing..." view will not dismiss.
-Also note that over a WiFi connection a sync of lightweight documents will be very fast, so to effectively see the described use case in this demo ensure there are enough documents to take a few seconds, for example 10K or 20K documents with some attachments.
+Also note that over a WiFi connection a sync of lightweight documents will be very fast, so to effectively see the described use case in this demo ensure there are enough documents to take at least several seconds, for example 1K documents with some attachments.

 ## Setup and Run
 1. Clone this repo to a location on your machine, and open in Xcode.